Skip to content

 docker compose up --build

-The initial admin password can be easily printed with docker compose exec:
+The initial admin password can be printed with docker compose exec command:

 docker compose exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword